The Traditional Problems with Barter

 Maybe you are the best prepared in your entire neighborhood with the deepest stockpile.
 That’s something you can be secretly pleased about, but you should not lord it over people or cause resentment.
 Barter fairly; don’t ask for their first born.
 Help people out today so that they will return the favor in the future.
 Use barter or even well-placed gifts to encourage people to think favorably of you.

 I’d rather 10 people owe me favors and not be able to pay me back than to have 1 local person be angry and resentful because they think I screwed them over.
-You never know how anger and resentment will grow and what kind of retribution they would seek.
+You never know how anger and resentment will grow and what kind of retribution they might seek.
 Work towards a compromise and do what you can to help without negatively impacting your family’s survival.

 It’s much better to say, “Wow, I wish I could help you but my wife would kill me if I gave away her shampoo.
 Did you know you can make soap with animal fat and lye you can get from wood ashes?” than it is to say, “Yeah, we got plenty of shampoo, but you don’t have anything I want.”